RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 * [Lunch bytes #3: Accelerated Machine Learning](https://rse.shef.ac.uk/events/lunchbytes-2020-12-09.html) — 12:00 Wednesday 9th December, online Google meet.
-  We have short talks from NAG and NVIDIA covering Accelerated Machine Learning using cloud computing, and how accelerated machine learning can be used to tackle simulation in physica and engineering.
+  We have short talks from NAG and NVIDIA covering Accelerated Machine Learning using cloud computing, and how accelerated machine learning can be used to tackle simulation in physics and engineering.
 There will be opportunity for discussion and questions too!
 * [Lunch bytes #4: Data Visualisation](https://rse.shef.ac.uk/events/lunchbytes-2021-01-13.html) — 12:00 Wednesday 13th January